 - Add the eggs after that, one at a time.
 Each time, beat them in until the traces of the egg is no longer visible.
 Scrape the bowl.

 - Next is the flour, salt, and baking powder.
 You can sift these first or simply mix them with a whisk before adding them into the batter.
 Fold them in alternately with the orange juice.
 And finally, add the orange rind and mix well.

 Assembling the cupcakes

 The candied ginger is not mixed into the cupcake batter, rather, it is used as a filling.
 Candied ginger is normally sold in small little cubes of about 1cm to 2 cm.
-I chopped them into smaller pieces (I chopped each piece into 2) and added to the orange cupcakes as a filling before the cupcakes are baked.
+I chopped them into smaller pieces (I chopped each piece into 2) and added them to the orange flavored cupcakes as a filling before the cupcakes are baked.